 Feeling a little down in the dumps lately?
 If so, here’s a thought.
-Why not use ballroom dancing as a way to improve your self-esteem?
-It’s a proven fact that learning to dance is guaranteed to make you feel good about yourself.
+Why not let ballroom dancing help you to improve your self-esteem?
+In fact, learning to dance will make you feel good about yourself.
 Interested?
 Good.

 To begin, you need to make the decision to take ballroom dance lessons.
 Go ahead, do it.
 When you do, you’ll see that only good things will happen.
 Here’s the Dance Safari post, “Why Dance?
 The Benefits of Ballroom Dancing“.
 Surely, you’ll find a few that appeal to you.

 After you’ve taken lessons for a few months, you’ll start to feel pretty good about what you’re learning.
 In addition to that, when you go to group classes or socials, you don’t have any trouble getting dances.
 Kinda nice, huh?